 When working with compressed air, air treatment is crucial to get the result you need.
-But what line filters do you need?
+But what types of air filters are there?
 And how do they all work?
-Find out everything you need to know here.
+Find out everything you need to to make your choice here.

 A compressed air filter or air line filter is used to filter impurities from atmospheric air, like dust, oil and moisture, to make compressed air viable for use.